OrbisWeb3/sdk/README.md

 When using the new SDK you have 2 main options to catch errors.

-Third option is to not catch errors at all.
+The third option is to not catch errors at all.

 #### try / catch